markhughes/flight-skeleton/README.md

 This skeleton provides a quick start for the development of an application with the [Flight](http://flightphp.com) PHP microframework.
 The goal here is to get going as fast as possible.

-It also adds support for Runway (CLI), Sass, Twig, and even TypeScript (it also includes Volta for npm version managing)!
+It also adds support for Runway (CLI), Sass, Twig or Latte, and even TypeScript (it also includes Volta for npm version managing)!

 ## Downloading the skeleton